DrivEV Smart Charging Rewards

 • Where can I Charge?

 Your selected EV charging location must be your PVREA service location (home address).
-Program participation requires reliable cell service/signal at the EV charging location.
+Program participation requires working Wi-Fi and/or cell service at the EV charging location.

 • Can I Temporarily Opt Out?